Most Needed Items

 In a typical week, your donations help us serve more than 1400 people through our grocery distributions and an additional 800 people through our school meals and community partners programs.

-Here are some of our most needed items: (Click here to download our Most Needed Items poster)
+Here are some of our most needed items: (Click here to download our Holiday Donation Drive Poster)

 - Baby food and formula (non-expired)

-- Unopened toiletries and Personal Hygiene items – toilet tissue, shampoo, soap, toothbrushes, toothpaste, feminine hygiene products
+- Unopened toiletries and personal hygiene items – toilet tissue, shampoo, soap, toothbrushes, toothpaste, feminine hygiene products (especially pads), adult incontinence products (especially briefs)

 To ensure health and safety, we are unable to accept the following items: